PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 Asarah didn't ask anymore questions.
 They came to a large arch in a formation of granite.
 In the arch was a huge door flanked by gigantic torches.
 Samga did not knock, but opened the door and held it, waiting for Asarah to walk through.

-# 27 Wizard vs. Asarah
+# 27 -- Wizard vs. Asarah

-As she crossed the threshold, Samga said, "Master, I have brought the girl."
+As Asarh entered the room, Samga said, "Master, I have brought the girl."

-In spite of her tattered condition, Asarah smiled.
-She was far from her girlish days.
-Her hands were worn from the endless toil of keeping an Inn, and there were lines on her face.
-More from laugher than from frowns, but they were not the kind of lines a girl had.
-But still, the heat of her womanhood had not cooled.
-Perhaps that would be enough.
+From behind his desk, Dimsbury shot a foul look across the room.
+Banishing her tattered appearance from her mind, Asarah smiled.
+She had come a long way since her her girlish days.
+The endless toil of keeping an Inn had cut lines into her face, more from laugher than from frowns, but they betrayed her age..
+But she was still very attractive.
+In some ways, more attractive than she had been as a girl.
+She hoped that his would be enough.
-> Don't double up description from 23.

-The room she entered opened up into a high, arching ceiling.
-There were several braziers filled with burning coal that sent streams of greasy smoke rising in to the darkness at the top of the chamber.
-Rugs served to divide the large room into several areas but the center was cold, polished stone.

-On the left there was a collection of shelves filled with scrolls, codexes, potions and ingredients under glass.
-On the far side of the room there was a raised dais, and on it a table.
-On the table there was a large glass jar, perhaps half the height of man.
-In the jar a flame danced, but it seemed to be just out of focus.
-It's light threw strange shadows and shapes on the ceiling of the room.
-As a Asarah stared at it it seemed just about to resolve into a normal flame, but it never quite did.
-She rubbed her eyes, but still it remained out of phase with the rest of the room.

-In the very center of the room was a hole plugged by a large, disc of wood held together with metal bands.
-It stayed in focus when she looked at it.
+"Do you like my accommodations?"
+Dimsbury asked, still looking at her intently.

+Asarah scanned the clutter of the round room.
+It was the nicest decorated cave she had ever seen, but it was still a cave.
+Across the room from her a disturbing-looking flame danced in a gigantic glass receptacle.
+It was disturbing to look at, but somehow she couldn't look away.
+It was every color and no color at the same time.
+It flickered and danced, but somehow the flame always seemed to be somehow out of focus.
+As she stared at it, she became queasy.

+"You are a brave woman to stare so boldly into my flame.
+There are not many who can tolerate the site of it for so long."

+Asarah forced herself to keep looking, "What is it?"

+"What isn't it?
+That is the better question.
+It is the source, the power that binds and fuels all magic."

+"Is it dangerous," she asked, playing to his vanity.

 > when the cover is removed, the smoke from the braziers will be drawn into the negative pressure of the hole.
 The "rather bottomless pit" sucks.